The Total Chromatic Quasisymmetric Functions of a Graph: The star graph

-As mentioned before, the CQSF of the star graph essentially depends on the color of the root, which allows us to focus on the following normalization for the total labeling CQSF. \begin{defn} We define the \demph{normalized total labeling CQSF of $\St_n$} as
+As mentioned before, the CQF of the star graph essentially depends on the color of the root, which allows us to focus on the following normalization for the total labeling CQF. \begin{defn} We define the \demph{normalized total labeling CQF of $\St_n$} as

 \end{defn}